Roberts Ethics Laboratory

 The Roberts Ethics Laboratory is a multidisciplinary team of scholars engaged in empirical and analytic study of issues of ethical salience across clinical, research, education, and policy domains.
 The laboratory was originally established in 1997 by Laura Weiss Roberts, M.D., M.A., as the Empirical Ethics Group at the University of New Mexico.
 Based on the work of this group, in 2002 Dr. Roberts was invited to found and direct the still-thriving University of New Mexico Institute for Ethics.
 Dr. Roberts brought the laboratory to the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine in 2010.
+In 2017, the Stanford team received a BRAIN Initiative grant to examine ethical issues and decision making in innovative brain research, entitled Enabling ethical participation in innovative neuroscience on mental illness and addiction: towards a new screening tool enhancing informed consent for transformative research on the human brain.
+Dr. Roberts, who serves as Principal Investigator of the project, will work with colleagues at Stanford to identify novel ethical issues that are emerging in the context of innovative neuroscience research, and to understand influences on research participation decisions of people living with mental illness and addiction.
+The collaborative team includes co-investigators Laura Dunn, professor of psychiatry and behavioral sciences, Jane Paik Kim, instructor of psychiatry and behavioral sciences, Casey Halpern, assistant professor of neurosurgery and, by courtesy, of neurology and psychiatry and behavioral sciences, and Mildred Cho, professor of pediatrics.

 Dr. Roberts has systematically advanced six lines of investigation pertaining to vulnerable populations in society as well as the broad area of professionalism and ethics in medicine.